LocalEyes/Sweet-Pickings/README.md

+## Workflow

+When adding new features the workflow:

-Create a new branch `git checkout -b banch-name`
+- Create a new branch `git checkout -b banchname`
+- Make your changes, `add` and `commit`
+- Push your changes to your branch `git push origin branchname`

-The submit a pull request for that branch.
+- Submit a pull request for that branch.
 This will trigger a build on Netify where you can view your changes.

 Please wait for review before merging.